 Oversights/Complaints

-1. The Union’s Returning Officer is Clare Oakley, who was recently the Camden Council Electoral Services Manager.
-They oversee the fair conduct of the elections, interpret the Bye-Laws to rule on complaints, and oversee the count of the elections.
+1. The Union’s Returning Officer is Clare Oakley, former Council Electoral Services Manager.
+They oversee the fair conduct of the elections, interpret the election rules to rule on complaints, and oversee the count of the elections.

 5. Complainants may remain anonymous should they wish.